spalax/vagrant-mils-magento/README.md

 vagrant-mils-magento
 ====================

-Mil's common configuration for vagrant oriented for projects built with Magento 1.7 +
+Mil's common configuration for vagrant and projects built with Magento 1.7 +

 ## Description